Legal Requirements for Life Coaching You Need to Know in 2024

 A Word on Ethics

-Coaches are free to make up their own rules and methodology how they want to — for the most part.
+Coaches are free to make up their own rules and methodology how they want to—for the most part.

 Registering Your Business

-If you want to establish a company independent of you and hire employees, you must register an LLC or limited liability company.
-It’s a more costly option requiring more paperwork, but it allows you to expand your coaching business later.
 It also protects you from personal liability, meaning that if your business is sued or if it declares bankruptcy, your personal assets (including your home and vehicle) won’t be at risk.
-Moreover, drafting an LLC operating agreement is crucial for defining your business’s operational and ownership structure
+To be safe, you can also draft an LLC operating agreement.

 [ Read: How to Start a Life Coaching Business in 7 Totally Achievable Steps]